Liberty-Eylau Independent School District: Liberty

-EYLAU
+Eylau

 In the fall of 1886 a mere handful of children gathered at the Methodist church to attend the first school ever taught in the Eylau community.
 The surrounding country was sparsely settled and there were only two houses between Eylau and Texarkana.

 Adjoining the south side of the community was a small school known as the Carl Akin School.
 Since pupils were few, interest lacking, and the school spirit low at this school, it was decided to attempt to move this school to Eylau and build a new school building.
 Mr. L.H.
 Sorsby and Mr. R.L.
 Nelson led the fight for the union of the two schools and in 1886 a majority voted for the move.
 Blue Matthews, a sawmill owner, donated an acre of ground from the M.H Janes headright survey for this building.
 The building and the furniture were very crude.
 The seats were long, straight backed, home-made benches and as one old timer declares, “very hard, straight, and uncomfortable.”
 Drinking water was obtained from the nearby branch until the following year when a well was dug.

 Some of the teachers of this early school were Mr. Wilson, Mr. Holt, and Mr. W.M.
 Kennedy.
 The length of the term was usually seven months, with very lucrative salaries ranging from $20 to $60 per month.

 The next school building was a one-room building erected by the patrons of the community under the supervision of J.C.C.
 Morrow and it was used as a combination school and church.

 In 1889 the community voted the constitutional limit in taxes (50¢) and awarded the contract to G.A.
 Richardson to erect a building thirty feet by forty-five feet.
 Since only 25¢ of the tax rate could be used for building, public subscriptions were taken and the largest individual donation, $10, was made by J.S.
 Casey.
 This building was equipped with modern desks and a teacher's desk and chair.